 Shade, K. (2013).
 Book Review: Laura S. Abrams and Ben Anderson-Nathe, Compassionate Confinement: A Year in the Life of Unit C. Punishment & Society, 15(5), 566-569. doi: 10.1177/1462474513494698

-Dr. Shade's research has received funding support from Sigma Theta Tau, the Interrnational Society of Psychiatric/Mental Health Nurses; and Samuel Merritt University's Faculty Org Research Committee/Faculty Affairs and School of Nursing.
+Dr. Shade's research has received funding support from Sigma Theta Tau, the Interrnational Society of Psychiatric/Mental Health Nurses; and Samuel Merritt University's Faculty Org Research Committee and the School of Nursing.

-Dr. Shade is a member of the American Psychiatric Nursing Association, International Association of Psychiatric-Mental Health Nursing, Western Society of Criminology, Association of Community Health Nurse Educators, Sigma Theta Tau and the International Association of Forensic Nurses.
+Dr. Shade is a member of the International Association of Psychiatric-Mental Health Nursing, Association of Community Health Nurse Educators, Sigma Theta Tau International, and the International Association of Forensic Nurses.